 While most EV owners are going to charge at home due to convenience and cheaper electricity prices at night, some EV owners that do not have access to off-street parking and the functionality of charging at their residence.
 Parking lot charging, whether workplace or public parking charging will become a more important as the transition to EVs continues.
 Many workplaces are installing EV charging stations as a low-cost benefit to their employees and as a recruitment tool.
-Milwaukie has the benefit of partnering with Rick Durst at Durst Energy LLC led by Rick Durst, a former PGE employee that has been involved in EV charging station installation and repair in Milwaukie.
-Rick helped implement the Electric Avenue demonstration project at PSU.
+Milwaukie has the benefit of partnering with PGE and learning from its experience with Electric Avenue.